 We continue to provide food, supplies and medical care during this trial run but we request a decision on the adoption by the next week.
 In some cases we can extend the FTA period if a dog has a history aggression or requires special medical treatment.

-Steps to a Foster To Adopt adoption:
+Steps to a Adoption Trial: